Windsor0501/Windsor0501.github.io/index.md

 *Project Leader*
 *August 2023 - October 2023*

-- Extracted and analyzed the stance of entities in international news data.
+- Extracted and analyzed the stance of entities in international news.
 - Crawled and annotated raw data from news media websites.
 - Implemented the W2NER framework for named entity recognition tasks.
-- Set up an online task platform environment.
+- Set up an online task platform.

 ### Medical Dialogue Robot
 {: .no_toc}